Top 5 Impressionist Museums in Paris for Art Lovers in 2025

 The Montmartre Museum was also the home of impressionist artists and you can learn about the history of Montmartre as well.

 Location, hours and ticket costs are listed under each and we have included a map of Paris with the museum locations for your convenience.
+Plus a walking guide between museums and a few other places to see impressionist exhibitions in Paris.

 1. Musée d’Orsay – Largest Collection of Impressionist Art